versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/Worker.md

 #### worker.close()
 {: #worker-close .code}

-Closes the worker, including all its routers.
+Closes the worker.
+Triggers a ["workerclose"](#router-on-workerclose) event in all its routers.

 #### worker.updateSettings(settings)
 {: #worker-updateSettings .code}